MicrosoftDocs/bi-shared-docs/docs/analysis-services/client-libraries.md

 #### TMDL Preview

 Beginning with AMO release 19.72.0, TMDL functionality is now included in Microsoft.AnalysisServices.Tabular.dll.
-If you've been using the Microsoft.[AnalysisServices.Tabular.Tmdl](https://www.nuget.org/packages/Microsoft.AnalysisServices.Tabular.Tmdl.retail.amd64/19.69.6.2-TmdlPreview) NuGet package, be sure to remove it from your project and recompile.
+If you've been using the [Microsoft.AnalysisServices.Tabular.Tmdl](https://www.nuget.org/packages/Microsoft.AnalysisServices.Tabular.Tmdl.retail.amd64/19.69.6.2-TmdlPreview) NuGet package, be sure to **remove it from your project and recompile**.

 The following changes were made to the TMDL API that could impact your code: